All About Me In French

 Example:

 "J'ai étudié la littérature française à la Sorbonne.
-Après mes études, j'ai travaillé comme journaliste pendant cinq ans avant de décider de me lancer dans une nouvelle aventure entrepreneuriale.
-J'ai voyagé à travers l'Asie du Sud-Est pendant six mois, une expérience qui a profondément changé ma perspective sur la vie."
-(I studied French literature at the Sorbonne.
-After my studies, I worked as a journalist for five years before deciding to embark on a new entrepreneurial adventure.
-I traveled through Southeast Asia for six months, an experience that profoundly changed my perspective on life.)
+So naturally, après mes études, j'ai travaillé comme journaliste pendant cinq ans avant de décider de me lancer dans une nouvelle aventure entrepreneuriale.
+Even so, j'ai voyagé à travers l'Asie du Sud-Est pendant six mois, une expérience qui a profondément changé ma perspective sur la vie. " (I studied French literature at the Sorbonne.
+So after my studies, I worked as a journalist for five years before deciding to embark on a new entrepreneurial adventure.
+I traveled through Southeast Asia for six months, an experience that profoundly changed my perspective on life.

 D. Concluding your self-introduction (Conclusion de votre présentation):